jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 ## Result

-If you combine these statements you get something like this:
+If you combine these statements you get something like this (notice the minus signs to prevent extra spaces):

 ```
 <body class="